docker/docs/engine/security/trust/trust_sandbox.md

 container.
 Since the keys you create in the sandbox are for play only, destroying the container destroys them as well.

-By using a docker-in-docker image for the `trustsandbox` container, you will also not pollute your real docker daemon cache with any images you push and pull.
-The images will instead be stored in an anonymous volume attached to this container, and can be destroyed after you destroy the container.
+By using a docker-in-docker image for the `trustsandbox` container, you also don't pollute your real Docker daemon cache with any images you push and pull.
+The images are stored in an anonymous volume attached to this container, and can be destroyed after you destroy the container.

 ## Build the sandbox